 I spent most of my days in the studio kitchen.
 I was sort of afraid to attempt to draw on a giant easel or sculpt the bust of the model…in the kitchen though I felt free and alive.
 The first year I didn’t have a car so I walked a mile or so through the woods then onto a busy avenue to the nearest supermarket.
 At that time, the only place to find organic food was on the outskirts of the city at local farms.
 Occasionally we ventured out to an organic farm where a long-bearded farmer might have one or two organic squash left for sale, maybe some potatoes or a head of green cabbage.

 Back to the art exhibit.
 It was a big deal.
 Many of the students had their art work in the show.
 I had one piece, a self portrait charcoal drawing.
 I was standing in a small circle with the art professor and some of his good friends who had come to see the show.
 "And what is your favorite thing?"
 One of them asked.
 My reply was; "I love to cook".
 Everybody laughed.
 I didn't realize that they were asking about what art medium I liked best.
 It is 30 years later and I realize that food, specifically soup making is my art.

 I can speak about food all day.
 I can dream up recipes, bake, and make just about anything.
 I don’t usually follow a recipe, and when I do, I end up altering it.
 Cooking is like swimming or riding a bike…I never forget how, I just do it with ease.

 I’m always amazed how a few ingredients such as butter, sugar, flour and baking powder can make so many, many different kinds of baked goods.
 Or how a sturdy copper pot with olive oil and a chopped onion can start a delicious pot of soup.

-I am here to show the world how to mix food with good intentions and fall in love with every bowl, dish, tray, or pot we prepare.
+I am here to show you how to mix food with good intentions and fall in love with every bowl, dish, tray, or pot you prepare.